 How much does it cost?

-Online dermatology costs $180 as it’s not covered under provincial health plans.
+Online dermatology costs $180 for an initial appointment and $90 for follow ups as it’s not covered under provincial health plans.
 For those with health insurance, we always recommend checking with your provider to see if our services can be covered.

 Whether you’re worried a weird mole is something more ominous, or you’re having a psoriasis flare up, seeing a dermatologist should be your first stop.
 Virtual dermatology can make it happen a whole lot faster.